ptsteadman/notebook/essays/gray-man-style.md

 The obvious reason that most survivalists don't focus on the survival of society as a whole is that American-style survivalism is tightly coupled with libertarian, individualist, and anti-government politics.
-For these politically active survivalists, being gray is in tension with their desire to share and promote their political beliefs.
-Perhaps as a way to ease this tension, the Western Rifle Shooters Association post presents gray man as something that can be practiced secretly with a group: "[The Gray Man] practices with his weaponry in private, or only with his fellow Grey Men, always in a secluded location."
+For politically active survivalists, being gray is in tension with their desire to share and promote their political beliefs.
+Perhaps as a way to ease this tension, the Western Rifle Shooters Association post presents gray man as something that can be practiced with a group: "[The Gray Man] practices with his weaponry in private, or only with his fellow Grey Men, always in a secluded location."

-cronyism
-political identity

 ---

-Later writing about the gray man concept is mostly found on a number of different survivalist content farms.
-In these later pieces, gray man is less of a lifestyle ideal than a situational strategy for use in a fantasy urban survival scenario, recycled for clickbait purposes.
+Later writing about the gray man concept is replicated across a cluster of different survivalist content farms.
+In these later pieces, gray man is less of a lifestyle ideal than a situational strategy for use in a fantasy urban survival scenario.
 For many younger survivalists, survivalism is less of a political position and more of a hobby.
-The tension that these later adopters face is instead a tension between wanting to share their hobby and wanting to actually survive if SHTF.

 Undercover agents and military professionals also make tactical, temporary use of gray man.
 To get an idea of what professional gray man looks like, consider